Impact

 The City of Boston’s Preparing for Heat Report warns that “Boston is experiencing increased temperatures and extreme heat events due to climate change... [and] our most vulnerable residents suffer an unfair heat burden.”

-Because Boston neighborhoods with a history of redlining (Dorchester, Mattapan, Roxbury, etc.) lack equitable green space and tree canopy, the residents of these neighborhoods face an inequitable heat burden.
+Because neighborhoods with a history of redlining (Dorchester, Mattapan, Roxbury, etc.) lack equitable green space and tree canopy, these areas experience a 7.5 degree disparity in daytime temperature when compared to more forested areas in Boston.

 This is why climate justice is a racial justice issue in Boston.
-It is also why we center our work in neighborhoods where investment in green infrastructure has historically not been prioritized.
+It is also why BFFC centers our work in neighborhoods where investment in green infrastructure has historically not been prioritized.

 STRONGER & MORE CONNECTED COMMUNITIES

-As of 2024, the Boston Food Forest Coalition includes 10 unique stewardship teams spanning across eight Boston neighborhoods.
+As of 2024, the Boston Food Forest Coalition includes 10 unique stewardship teams spanning across eight Boston neighborhoods, with new teams forming as new parks enter construction.

 Each team in our coalition includes anywhere from 5-15 dedicated volunteers from the surrounding communities, all of whom are the core team of caretakers for their space.